Abhi-coder-crypto/Appice/design_guidelines.md

-# Design Guidelines for Appice Alternative Dashboard
+# Design Guidelines for A2S2PR Dashboard

 ## Design Approach
 **Reference-Based Approach**: This is an enterprise analytics and customer engagement platform.
-The design will draw from modern SaaS dashboard patterns similar to Appice, Mixpanel, Amplitude, and Segment - prioritizing data clarity, functional hierarchy, and professional aesthetics.
+The design will draw from modern SaaS dashboard patterns similar to Mixpanel, Amplitude, and Segment - prioritizing data clarity, functional hierarchy, and professional aesthetics.

 ## Core Design Principles